Behavioural techniques for treating premature ejaculation

 The first thing to remember is not to worry.
 Premature ejaculation is one of the most common types of sexual dysfunction amongst men, and can be due to multiple factors, including psychological causes.
 Worrying about your condition, therefore, can increase your emotional stress and this could in turn make your PE worse.

-The best thing to do is try to ascertain what the root cause of your PE is, enabling you to make a decision about the best way to treat it.
+The best thing to do is try to work out what the root cause of your PE is, enabling you to make a decision about the best way to treat it.
 If you have tried behavioural techniques and found they haven’t worked, then seeking medical help might be the next best step.
-Our online PE clinic provides information and advice on this process.